Nkateko-code/Project0/README.md

 This page contains the images of our home cooked meals and as well as our saving points.

-Service - This is the page that lists the services that we offer.
+Services Page - This is the page that lists the services that we offer.